2024 Lebanon electronic device attacks

+The attack was planned over a ten-year span.
 Seven months before the explosions, Hezbollah's secretary-general Hassan Nasrallah instructed the group's members to use pagers instead of cell phones, claiming Israel had infiltrated their cell phone network.
 About five months before the explosions, Hezbollah purchased Gold Apollo AR-924 pagers.
 The Israeli intelligence agency Mossad had secretly manufactured and integrated the explosive PETN into the devices, and sold them to Hezbollah through a shell company.
 Responding to the attacks, Nasrallah described the explosions as a "major blow" and labeled them an act of war, possibly a declaration of war by Israel.
 (Note: Modern customary laws of armed conflict do not require an explicit verbal or written declaration of war; according to the International Committee of the Red Cross, a party may initiate a state of armed conflict by simply attacking, so long as there is valid jus ad bellum.)
 Initially Israel neither denied nor confirmed a role, but in November 2024 Israeli prime minister Benjamin Netanyahu confirmed Israeli responsibility.
+Some commentators described the operation as "sophisticated", an "extraordinary feat of espionage", and the "most precise anti-terrorist attack" ever conducted.

 Following the explosions, Israeli defence minister Yoav Gallant announced a "new phase" of the war in northern Israel and Lebanon had begun.
 Hezbollah vowed retaliation, launching a rocket attack on northern Israel a few days later that struck cities such as Nazareth and Kiryat Bialik, injuring several civilians.
 Ten days after the device explosions, Israel killed Nasrallah in an airstrike in Beirut.
-On 27 November, a ceasefire agreement between Israel and Lebanon went into effect, although some attacks continue.
-The attack was planned over a ten-year span.
-Some commentators described the operation as "sophisticated" and an "extraordinary feat of espionage," while others called it the "most precise anti-terrorist attack" ever conducted.
+On 1 October 2024, Israel launched a new ground invasion into Southern Lebanon, marking the sixth invasion of Lebanon since 1978.
+On 27 November, a ceasefire agreement between Israel and Lebanon went into effect, although some attacks continued.